krishnanj/apart-hackathon-ideas/README.md

 We:
 - Train MLPs of different depths on modular addition (x + y mod p)
-- Track loss, accuracy, Hessian eigenvalue, and gradient norm during training
+- Track loss, accuracy, top Hessian eigenvalue, and gradient norm during training (topmost eigenvalue is always computed)
 - Compare how these metrics change with model depth
+- Optionally compute the Hessian spectrum (top k eigenvalues) for small models (spectrum computation breaks for models greater than 2 or 3 layers due to memory limits)
 ---

 #### How to Run